-Add graphic elements, such as touch hotspots, only when necessary to demonstrate how navigation or interaction work within the app.
-Don’t overlay animated hands simulating Multi-Touch gestures.
+Add graphic elements, such as touch hotspots, when necessary to demonstrate how navigation or interaction works within the app.
+Don’t overlay animated hands simulating gestures.

-We recommend capturing the native resolution of the UI; avoid zooming in on the view.
-Ensure the transitions between scenes don’t imply functionality that your app doesn't have.
+We recommend capturing the native resolution of the UI instead of zooming in on the view.
+Ensure that transitions between scenes don’t imply functionality that your app doesn't have.
 Use straightforward transitions like dissolves and fades.

-Consider overlaying the musical score of your app as the soundtrack to your app preview.
-Overlaying ensures that the audio isn’t disjointed when one scene cuts to the next.
+Consider overlaying the musical score of your app as the soundtrack to your app preview to establish continuity, even when one scene cuts to the next.
 You can also capture the sound effects of your UI in your footage to reinforce functionality in your app.

-If you decide to use narration in your app preview, we recommend working with a professional voiceover actor and recording with high-quality audio equipment in locations without background noise to deliver the best user experience.
+If you decide to use a voiceover to enhance your app preview, consider working with a professional voiceover actor and recording with high-quality audio equipment in locations without background noise to deliver the best user experience.
 This is the voice of your app — make sure it resonates.